 - Agreement with an external party (docx) (pdf)

 - Agreement concerning institute affiliation (docx) (pdf)

-- Template for third party cooperation agreement between UiO/OUS/company for Industrial PhD (docx) (pdf)
+- Agreement for third party cooperation agreement between UiO/OUS/company for Industrial PhD (docx) (pdf)

-- Template for two party cooperation agreement between UiO and public company for Public Sector PhD (docx) (pdf)
+- Agreement for two party cooperation agreement between UiO and public company for Public Sector PhD (docx) (pdf)